 2. Think of the survey experience

-A great survey experience depends on many factors.
-Take into consideration the frequency at which you request for feedback, the length of your questionnaires, and the timing of your surveys.
+An excellent survey experience depends on many factors.
+Take into consideration the frequency at which you request feedback, the length of your questionnaires, and the timing of your surveys.
 Sending out long surveys after every single interaction between the customer and your company is not the best idea.
-You will only cause respondent fatigue and the quality of the data will significantly deteriorate.
+You will only cause respondent fatigue, and the data quality will significantly deteriorate.

 What’s more, the look and feel of your surveys should engage the customer and grab their attention.
 With Surveypal, for example, you can customize your surveys and style them according to your brand’s guidelines and general aesthetic.
 Or, you can personalize the survey experience based on customer data you already have on your CRM system.
 This way, you can boost response rates and deliver a consistent brand experience every time you communicate with your customers.